rosenpass/rosenpass/papers/whitepaper.md

     \end{quote}
     ```
 12. Added a section to explain and specify our incorrect implementation of HMAC-BLAKE2b.
+13. In `encaps_and_mix()`/`decaps_and_mix()` the whitepaper stated that public key, ciphertext, and shared key are mixed into the chaining key in that order, but the implementation used a different order: public key, shared key, and ciphertext (shared key and ciphertext are swapped).
+We harmonize the white paper with the implementation.

 #### 2025-06-24 – Specifying the `osk` used for WireGuard as a protocol extension